maid/maid/README.md

 Before you start running your rules, you'll likely want to be able to test them.
 Here's how:

     # No actions are taken; you just see what would happen with your rules as defined.
-    maid --dry-run
+    maid clean --dry-run
-    maid --noop
+    maid clean --noop
-    maid -n
+    maid clean -n

 To run your rules on demand, you can run `maid` manually:

-    maid                    # Run the rules at ~/.maid/rules.rb, logging to ~/.maid/maid.log maid -r some_rules.rb   # Run the rules in the file 'some_rules.rb', logging to ~/.maid/maid.log
+    maid clean                    # Run the rules at ~/.maid/rules.rb, logging to ~/.maid/maid.log maid clean -r some_rules.rb   # Run the rules in the file 'some_rules.rb', logging to ~/.maid/maid.log

 So, for example, if this is `some_rules.rb`: